DanielMehlber/mate-touch-rotate/README.md

 Just run INSTALL.sh like this:

 ```
-source ./INSTALL.sh [TOUCHSCREEN_NAME] [TOUCHPAD NAME]
+source ./INSTALL.sh [DEVICES]
 ```

-You can find out the name of your devices by using
+You can find out the names or ids of your devices by using

 ```
 xinput --list
 ```
+These could be touchscreens, touchpads, pens, erasers (sometimes addressed by a different device).
+Pass their full name or id.

 ### What the installation is doing
 * necessary files will be copies into /opt/mate-touch-rotate (privileges needed)